What is Eczema?

 Take your baby to see your doctor if you think they have eczema.
 Your doctor, nurse practitioner and child health nurse will be able to help you to manage your baby’s eczema properly.

-Using moisturisers at least twice a day is important to improve and maintain the condition of the skin when someone has eczema.
+Using moisturisers twice a day is important to improve and maintain the condition of the skin when someone has eczema.
 Moisturisers fill the gaps between the skin cells which reduce water loss from the skin to stop it being dry and itchy.
-Moisturisers containing common allergy causing foods such as cow's milk, goat products and nut oils are not recommended as these may increase the chance of your child developing an allergy to those foods.
+Moisturisers containing common allergy causing foods such as cow’s milk, goat products, coconut oil and nut oils are not recommended as these may increase the chance of your child developing an allergy to those foods.

 Eczema causes redness, itchiness, oozing and over time, a rough hardened thickened skin may occur if the eczema is not managed well.
 When eczema worsens, this is called an eczema flare.